dantasfiles/princeton/README.md

 # Princeton-related Technology Newsletters and Blogs

 This is a list of technology newsletters and blogs I follow by Princeton professors and alumni.
-To suggest additions or changes, email me at [ddantas@alumni.princeton.edu](mailto:ddantas@alumni.princeton.edu)
+To suggest additions or changes, email me at [ddantas@alumni.princeton.edu](mailto:ddantas@alumni.princeton.edu), or [open a Github issue](https://github.com/dantasfiles/princeton-technology-blogs/issues)

 ## Professors
 * [**Freedom to Tinker** by the *Center for Information Technology Policy*](https://freedom-to-tinker.com/)